 Cancellation – delete the cancelled dataset and its updates.
 The system shall report any dataset(s) that have been identified as cancelled at load time.
 A message shall be displayed informing the user of the dataset name.
 Depending on the method adopted by the OEM for managing cancelled datasets one of the following conditions must be observed: (1).
 The cancelled dataset cannot be viewed in the ECDIS; (2).
 The cancelled dataset can be viewed in the ECDIS with the warning message specified “Dataset <name> has been cancelled and may not be up to date.
 Under no circumstances should it be used for primary navigation”.

-Termination - delete the terminated dataset and its updates.

 Keep in mind the guidance about updating support files (C-21.3.5) when replacing or deleting a dataset.

+Support File Formats

+ECDIS support files must be limited to the following formats out of the support file formats listed in S-100 Part 17 S100_SupportFileFormat enumeration:

+Plain text

+HTML

+JPEG 2000

+TIFF 6.0

+In addition, CSS (Cascading Style Sheets) files may be used for styling HTML and XML suport files.
+If used only in a single support file, the styles should be embedded rather than encoded in a separate CSS file.
+CSS files are encoded in discovery metadata as “other” support files.

+All support files except the graphic formats must use UTF-8 encoding.

+Specific restrictions on support files containing textual information are described in clause C-11.5.
+Specific restrictions on graphics files are described in clause C-11.6.